Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-driven OOD Detection

 \subsection{OOD Detection Approaches with only ID Data}

-\textbf{Overview.} Given the ID data, approaches in this section train a model on them and aim to utilize the model for detecting OOD test samples while ensuring accurate classification of the ID data.
-Approaches with only ID data focus specifically on mining information from ID data, without explicitly relying on other information from real-world OOD data.
-We further differentiate these methods into the following four categories: \textit{Reconstruction-based}, \textit{Probability-based}, \textit{Logits-based}, \textit{OOD Synthesis}, and \textit{Prototype-based}.
+\textbf{Overview.} Given the ID data, approaches in this section train a model on them and aim to utilize the model for detecting OOD test samples while ensuring classification performance of the ID data.
+They focus specifically on mining information from ID data, without explicitly relying on other information from real OOD data.
+We further differentiate these methods into the following five categories: \textit{Reconstruction-based}, \textit{Probability-based}, \textit{Logits-based}, \textit{OOD Synthesis}, and \textit{Prototype-based}.
 Considering real-world requirements, we also delve into a specific scenario: \textit{Long-tail ID data}.

-\textbf{Reconstruction-based.} The reconstruction-based methodology offers a new research avenue by scrutinizing the discrepancy between sample representations before and after reconstruction, which relies heavily on the reconstruction performance of models.
-Fundamentally, the objective of the reconstruction task is to recuperate the inherent semantic content of the dataset, guided by a designated supervisory signal.
-This premise rests on the notion that OOD data intrinsically possess semantic characteristics that are incongruent with those of ID label information.
-By quantitatively assessing the extent of this semantic deviation, the model becomes equipped to discern OOD data with a high degree of precision.
-The approximate process of such methods is shown in Fig. ~\ref{fig:Reconstruction}.

-MoodCat ~\citep{yang2022out} masks random portions of input images and utilizes a generative model to synthesize new images based on the classification results, implementing strong constraints during the synthesis process.
-Similarly, ~\citet{zhou2022rethinking} introduces an auxiliary module to extract activations of feature vectors, aiding the model in constraining the latent reconstruction space to filter potential OOD data.
-Following this, MOOD ~\citep{li2023rethinking} and MOODv2 ~\citep{li2024moodv2} leverage pretraining tasks based on masked image modeling, exhibiting significant advantages in learning the internal distribution of data.
-PRE ~\citep{osada2023out} introduces the concept of normalized flow, combined with a penalty based on typicality to constrain reconstruction errors, which discerns differences between OOD and ID data well.

-Recently, diffusion models have made remarkable strides in both training stability and the quality of generated images.
-Leveraging diffusion models to detect OOD data has become a new research direction. ~\citet{graham2023denoising} address this issue by introducing DDPM, utilizing it for the reconstruction of noise-disturbed images.
-The model employs multidimensional reconstruction error for the identification of OOD data.
-The information bottleneck of this model can be externally regulated.
-Similarly, LMD ~\citep{liu2023unsupervised} utilizes diffusion models for OOD validation.
-LMD disrupts data and then employs diffusion models to reconstruct images separated from the original manifold, distinguishing OOD data by comparing differences with the original manifold.
-DiffGuard ~\citep{gao2023diffguard} directly employs a pre-trained diffusion model for semantic mismatch guidance, aiming to leverage the diffusion model to amplify the disparity between reconstructed OOD images and the original images.